PostMarcone/Khadas-VIM3-YOLO-model-validation/README.md

 ```bash
 ./run_validation
 ```

-The output_dir paramater will determine where the results wil be stored inside the `YOLO_validation/bin/output_images`.
+The results will then be available inside the `YOLO_validation/bin/output_dirs` folder.

 ## Step 5 - Checking the model's precision
 Finally, the last step is to check the model's precision.
 To do this, we copy Khadas's inference results, the ones we store in `YOLO_validation/bin/output_images`, to our PC.
 Here we can use the YOLO_metrics folder's contents.